realXtend/doc/arch_article/simple.rst

 is taken into consideration in upcoming standardization processes, for example if VWRAP proceeds to address in-world scene functionality.
 In any case, we will continue to develop the platform and applications on top of it.
-Anyone is free to do the same, and to participate in the development, which is largely coordinated on-line, if will.
+Anyone is free to use it for their needs, and to participate in the development which is largely coordinated on-line.

 References